Ismenama5s/haseeb-qureshi.github.io/_posts/2019-04-20-crypto-is-financial-unbundling.md

 If you want to use fiat money today, you have to sign up for the whole bundle.
 It's difficult to opt out of any single component.

-A critic would rightly point out: if you don't like the bells and whistles, why not just use cash?
+A critic would rightly point out: if you don't like all these features, why not just use cash?
 But cash is not digital.
 Digital payments are essential to functioning in a global, interconnected economy.
 Even systems like ACH carry a 60-day chargeback window for individuals.

 What if I just want an account at the Fed?
 Digital US dollars without any of the bells and whistles that the banking system thrusts onto me?
 Tough luck.
 The Fed [forcefully maintains its financial bundling](https://www.bloomberg.com/opinion/articles/2019-03-08/the-fed-versus-the-narrow-bank), under the theory that doing otherwise would create "systemic stress" on the financial system.